thejournalwriter/linked-blog-starter-md/neovim time/neovim and vim shortcuts.md

 > [!info] Pro tip
 > - Commands can be combined to perform in order (like `:wq` to save and quit)
-> - You can perform Linux commands wh
+> - You can perform Linux commands while in command mode in vim

 #### Vim basics
 - `:q` to exit vim